nelsonalb/CryptoClustering-Homework-19/README.md

 --Module 19 Challenge--

-In this challenge, you’ll use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

--Before You Begin

-Create a new repository for this project called CryptoClustering.
-Do not add this homework to an existing repository.

-Clone the new repository to your computer.

-Push your changes to GitHub.

--Instructions

-1. Rename the Crypto_Clustering_starter_code.ipynb file as Crypto_Clustering.ipynb.

-2. Load the crypto_market_data.csv into a DataFrame.

-3. Get the summary statistics and plot the data to see what the data looks like before proceeding.

 -Prepare the Data

 Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file.